 Google Publisher Console has two primary tabs – the first tab displays page information, i.e., “Ad Slots” and “Page Requests,” and the second tab (i.e., setting icon) shows GPT and Console versions (pictured below).

 Also, an option “Open in Delivery Tools” opens the Ad Manager account in a new tab to analyze and troubleshoot ad delivery issues.
 So, let’s discuss some of the important specifics of the Console.

 Ad Slots represent the number of ad slots present on a web page and various information related to them i.e.

 - Time to fetch and render the ad creative and Ad fetch count,

-- Iframe type e.g. SafeFrame, FriendlyIframe, etc. These Iframe types embed the ads within the frame so that the ad doesn’t interfere with the surrounding.
+- Iframe type, e.g., SafeFrame, FriendlyIframe, etc. These Iframe types embed the ads within the frame so the ad doesn’t interfere with the surrounding.

 - Query ID generated by Google.
-Google assigns the Query ID to each ad slot that helps publishers to find line item details associated with the respective slot.
+Google assigns the Query ID to each ad slot which helps publishers to find line item details associated with the respective slot.

 - Links to diagnose and debug line items in Google Ad Manager – Open Ad Unit in Ad Manager, Delivery Diagnostics, and Open Creative in New Window.

 - Publisher’s URL,